 Vanderbilt LifeFlight is the critical care air medical transport service of Vanderbilt University Medical Center and the Monroe Carell Jr. Children's Hospital at Vanderbilt since 1984.
 LifeFlight operates as a community asset and will transport to any appropriate hospital.
-Vanderbilt LifeFlight's air operations is operated by Air Methods Corporation.
-All medical staffing, patient care and clinical services is provided by Vanderbilt University Medical Center.
+Air Methods Corporation operates Vanderbilt LifeFlight's air operations.
+Vanderbilt University Medical Center provides all medical staffing, patient care, and clinical services.

-Vanderbilt LifeFlight is made up of the following divisions:
+Vanderbilt LifeFlight is made up of the following services:

-LifeFlight has nine helicopters, one airplane, and 21 ALS ground ambulances and four large critical care ambulances.
-Those include two Airbus EC 145s, five Airbus EC135s and two Airbus H 130T2s.
+LifeFlight has nine helicopters, one airplane, 28 ALS ground ambulances, and four large critical care ambulances.
+Those include two Airbus EC 145s, five Airbus EC135s, and two Airbus H 130T2s.
 Our airplane is a Pilatus PC-12.
 One of the nine helicopters serves as a backup, and the remaining eight are placed at bases.

 These assets provide rapid access to definitive care for all of Middle Tennessee, parts of West and East Tennessee, Southern Kentucky, and Northern Alabama.
-Staffed by highly trained flight physicians, fight nurse practitioners, flight nurses, critical care/flight paramedics, paramedics, EMT/AEMTs, communicators, and pilots, LifeFlight provides the highest level of care during transport.
+Staffed by highly trained flight physicians, fight nurse practitioners, flight nurses, critical care/flight paramedics, paramedics, EMT/AEMTs, communicators, and pilots, LifeFlight provides the highest level of care during transport. .
 View our coverage area here - helicopter or airplane.

 LifeFlight medical crews perform medical procedures in the aircraft, including: